trevino200/Mastering-Kubernetes/README.md

 There are two ways to SSH into the nodes:

-### 1. SSH using Vagrant
+### 1. SSH to the nodes

-  From the directory you ran the `vagrant up` command, run `vagrant ssh <vm>` for example `vagrant ssh master-1`.
-  > Note: Use VM field from the above table and not the vm name itself.

-### 2. SSH Using SSH Client Tools

-Use your favourite SSH Terminal tool (putty).

-Use the above IP addresses.
-Username and password based SSH is disabled by default.
-Vagrant generates a private key for each of these VMs.
-It is placed under the .vagrant folder (in the directory you ran the `vagrant up` command from) at the below path for each VM:
+  In the Vagrant dir, run the following commands,

+  > vagrant ssh <nodename>

+  > sudo su

+- Note: You can ssh directly to each node but the Username and password based SSH is disabled by default. you would have to use the    private key which is created by Vagrant and is located at the following location: the virtual machine name is the virtual box VM name and NOT the ubuntu hostname

-**Private Key Path:** `.vagrant/machines/<machine name>/virtualbox/private_key`
+**Private Key Path:** `.vagrant/machines/< virtual machine name>/virtualbox/private_key`

 **Username:** `vagrant`